Can you tell us what your position entails?

 What do you like to do outside of work?

 I am a cyclist and I ride mountain bikes a lot.
-I also ride road bikes and I am building a cyclocross bike intended for long mixed terrain rides.
+I also enjoy running, playing guitar, reading, and board games.

 What are some key lessons you have taken from your career thus far?

 Business Development is a game of statistics: your goal is to create the most favorable chances for yourself to work with the right types of customers.
 There are always unknowns and the information is never perfect.
 Although my education and technical background has helped me in my career I believe that my real strength comes from application experience.
 You can’t really understand how to solve a problem until you have worked through it once.
 The vast majority of knowledge that I’ve acquired has been from on‐the‐job experiences.